Recommendations by Concise User Profiles from Review Text: Methodology

-We use the Adam optimizer to minimize the binary cross-entropy loss between predicted labels and the ground truth During training we update the top-most layer of BERT, which allows end-to-end training of all components.
-This is an important difference to earlier works with similar architectures, which use frozen BERT to encode user and item representations.
+We use the Adam optimizer to minimize the binary cross-entropy loss between predicted labels and the ground truth {with sampled negatives}.
+During training we update the top-most layer of BERT, which allows end-to-end training of all components.